How Bad Is Bad?

 Let's agree on this.
 There are no perfect houses.
 Even a new house has flaws if you look for them.
-You and I live in a part of the world where clay soils are prominent and since clay shrinks and swells with moisture change, most houses move and movement produces damage.
-My company examines houses every day but we don't look for perfection – instead we benchmark against the following guidelines:
+You may live in a part of the world where clay soils are prominent and since clay shrinks and swells with moisture change, most houses move and movement produces damage.
+My company examines houses every day but we don't look for perfection – instead, we benchmark against the following guidelines:

 - Straight Basement Wall Cracks - Cracks less than .064” wide typically don't leak.
 If you run your finger over that crack and it doesn't have a big offset, it can generally be left alone.

-- Dark Spots Adjacent To The Floor - Probably indicate standing water outside the wall.
-Houses are built with a collector pipe there to eliminate water but after about 20 years these pipes get plugged and water no longer has an escape route.
+- Dark Spots Adjacent To The Floor - Dark spots probably indicate standing water outside the wall.
+Houses are built with a collector pipe to eliminate water but after about 20 years these pipes get plugged and water no longer has an escape route.
 While the dark spot itself does not represent damage, it is a harbinger of future damage from water pressure.

-- Leaning Wall - This is one problem water pressure can cause.
-The long wall's top gets pushed in and since intersecting side walls won't give, the leaning wall splits diagonally near its corners.
-There is a formula to compute how much a wall can lean before it becomes unstable, but for simplicity figure anything greater than 2” needs corrective action.
+- Leaning Wall - This is one of the problems that water pressure can cause.
+The long wall's top gets pushed in and since intersecting sidewalls won't give, the leaning wall splits diagonally near its corners.
+There is a formula to compute how much a wall can lean before it becomes unstable, but for simplicity, figure anything greater than 2” needs corrective action.